-Aseptic packaging and technology: Making perishable foods safe and available per year.1
+Aseptic packaging and technology: Making perishable foods safe and available

-We rely on food and beverages for our daily nutrition.
-Many of these items, such as milk, juice and plantbased alternatives, are highly perishable.
-Their short shelf lives present many sustainability challenges.
+We rely on everyday food items for our daily nutrition.
+However, many of these food and beverages such as milk, juices and plant-based alternatives are highly perishable with short shelf lives, thereby presenting many sustainability challenges across the value chain.

 The EU produces

-of perishable foods